 On average, 27 per cent of a household’s water usage comes from toilet flushing, so it’s important that you fix anything that’s causing wastage, such as a leak.
 The only sign of toilet leaks most people know of is the pool of water forming on the floor around the bowl.
 As it turns out, this plumbing problem can be a little more complicated than that.
 Here are some of the common signs of toilet leak you are probably missing out on during regular inspection and maintenance.

-- The toilet creates a noise even when not in use.
-It’s normal to hear rushing water or the sound of pressure building up inside the pipes when you flush your toilet.
+– It’s normal to hear rushing water or the sound of pressure building up inside the pipes when you flush your toilet.
 If this happens when you’re not using the toilet, it could mean there’s movement of water inside the toilet that isn’t triggered by the flush valve.
 In other words, there’s a leak, and it could be serious since a large amount of water is needed to create a pressure that can cause enough vibration to make a sound.

-- The floor around the toilet stays damp even after not using the toilet for hours.
-Your bathroom is one of the wettest places in your house.
+– Your bathroom is one of the wettest places in your house.
 Even so, it only takes an hour or two of non-use for its floor to completely dry up.
 So if the floor around the toilet remains damp after such a long period, it can only mean water is leaking from a nearby source, which could be the toilet itself.
 Chances are there’s a crack so small it lets water trickle unnoticed.

-- There’s stain along the flow path of water inside the toilet.
-While this is most commonly an issue of poor water quality, it may also be a sign of leak.
+– While this is most commonly an issue of poor water quality, it may also be a sign of leak.
 The allocation of water in each flush is just enough to clean the toilet bowl, and it won’t leave stains even if the water is not so clean.
 The only possible reason stain could develop on the toilet’s surface is when water is dripping longer than normal, which only happens when a leak is present.

-- There’s a smell of sewage coming from around the toilet.
-Unfortunately, water is not the only fluid that can leak out of your toilet.
+– Unfortunately, water is not the only fluid that can leak out of your toilet.
 The sewage from the sceptic pipe and tank can leak out as well, and it stinks.
 Don’t ignore this kind of leak because it can be detrimental to the health of your family.
 Call a plumber to conduct a full inspection of your toilet.

 Of course, the most obvious sign that there’s a leak in your plumbing system is if your bill keeps on rising every month.
 It should immediately alert and compel you to conduct an inspection yourself.
 Some homeowners fail to locate the source of leaks because they don’t suspect their toilet when in fact it can well be the culprit.